 Technology and the internet has changed all of our lives, particularly the lives and futures of our children.
 For parents and carers this opens up a whole new world of things to be aware of.
 There are a number of very informative websites with a wealth of information for parents and carers about how to keep your child safe online.

-Here you will find the most up to date guides for social media apps and platforms
+Here you will find guides for social media apps and platforms

 This tool will help you set up parental controls all the main devices and websites your children use.
 Simply scroll through the categories and choose what you would like to protect.